ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 </details>

 ---

-9. What is likelihood function of the independent identically distributed (i.i.d) random variables:
+Q. What is likelihood function of the independent identically distributed (i.i.d) random variables:
 $X_1,··· ,X_n$ where $X_i ∼ binomial(n, p)$, $∀i ∈ [1,n]$, and where p is the parameter of interest?